-The necessity of having one is contested by many radar detector users, considering the feature as a luxury, but there are also a sizable number from the community who wanted to see it on equipment other than the V1.
+The necessity of having this feature is contested by many radar detector users, considering that this one is a luxury compared to other functions, but there is also a sizable population who wants to see it on radar detectors other than the V1.

-While useful for many, those driving on places with higher altitudes may benefit more from the R7’s ambient light sensor, also present in the DRF8 and DRF9.
-This removes the need to manually adjust the brightness for better reading.
-When it comes to legibility, we see no difference between the two models.
+While useful for many, those driving on places with higher altitudes may benefit more from the R7’s ambient light sensor, something that’s also present in the DFR8 and DFR9.
+In comparison, the R3 may not adjust to changes in lighting due to weather.

-The mute button is placed in front for the R3, right below the OLED display, but the mute button is on the left side for the R7.
-This is an unusual choice based on other radar detectors but not one to bother us that much.
+The mute button is placed in front of the R3, right below the OLED display, but the mute button is on the left side for the R7.
+This is an unusual choice based on other radar detectors, but not one to bother us that much.